radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 When that inversion of roles takes place, the system sending the CoA requests is acting as a client, and the system receiving those requests is acting as a server.
 In order to more clearly separate these roles, all connections between RADIUS clients and servers have historically been defined to be one way.
 A client sends requests to a server, on a port which is dedicated to that role.
 For RADIUS, there have been separate ports defined for authentication requests, accounting requests, and CoA requests.

 The initial transport protocol for all RADIUS was the User Datagram Protocol (UDP).  {{RFC6614}} then updated RADIUS to allow packets to be sent over the Transport Layer Security (TLS) protocol.
-The update also removed the requiremment that each type of packet use a dedicated port.
-Instead, all packets (including CoA) can be be sent over a TLS connection, as duiscussed in {{RFC6614, Section 2.5}}.
+The update also removed the requirement that each type of packet use a dedicated port.
+Instead, all packets (including CoA) can be be sent over a TLS connection, as discussed in {{RFC6614, Section 2.5}}.

 ```
 Due to the use of one single TCP port for all packet types, it is